Florida College Scholarships and Grants: Where to Apply in 2022

-But before you start digging through your car for any loose change you can find, you might want to take some time to check out all of the resources available to help you pay for college in the state of Florida.
+But before you start digging through your car for loose change, you might want to check out all of the resources available to help you pay for college in the state of Florida.

 Access to Better Learning and Education Grant Program

 The Access to Better Learning and Education (ABLE) Grant provides tuition assistance to Florida undergraduate students enrolled in degree programs at eligible private Florida colleges or universities.

 If you currently attend or plan to attend one of the eligible private institutions, you need to apply at the financial aid office of the school you'll be attending.
 ABLE requires you to be enrolled in a minimum of 12 credit hours per semester, for programs other than theology or divinity.

 The Bright Futures Scholarship Program